I knew that becoming a mum would change my life. Having small people dependent on you kind of does that.

 I speak a lot of poo, it’s one of the lessons learnt in early motherhood, poo bonds us all.
-When the Toddler was first starting to wean I used to check his poo for undigested food (gross I know) but I could tell then what he was eating.

 I’m a terminal bum sniffer

 Not only of my own children but of other peoples children (provided I know them of course) I often play sniff the culprit.
-To be fair it’s because 9 times out of 10 the culprit belongs to me and it’s not fair to inflict the stench of the Toddler onto anyone else.

-After the bum sniff, I’m the finger hooker
+Not content with JUST the bum sniff, I’m the finger hooker

 You know just in case that deep inhalation of poo wasn’t enough of an idea that I’ve got to go on poo patrol I hoike the back of the nappy and have a good old peer down.

-Whay about you?
+What about you?
 What disgusting habits have you formed since you became a mum?

 If you liked this post why not follow Life with Baby Kicks over at Facebook for more giggles and to be brutally honest, a lot of photo spam of the boys.You can follow our adventures from the sandpit (and beyond) over on Facebook, see you there!